Pittsburgh Real Estate Market: 3 Housing Trends for 2023

 Pittsburgh Home Price Trends

-It wasn't uncommon a few months ago for a home seller to receive multiple offers and several thousand dollars more than their asking price from buyers outbidding each other to purchase their home.
+It wasn't uncommon during the COVID-19 years (2020-2022) for a home seller to receive multiple offers and several thousand dollars more than their asking price from buyers outbidding each other to purchase their home.

 Homes Are Still Selling Fast in Pittsburgh